shinyay/doc-to-read/README.md

 > Uber doesn’t own their cars.
 They also don’t directly employ their own drivers.
 > The core application and ecosystem around the Uber experience is their primary asset and differentiator.

+> Focusing on your core when it comes to technology makes it easier to focus on your end-customer experience — and that’s what makes a great software company.

 - [x] [What don't people understand about DevOps (yet)?](https://www.protocol.com/braintrust/what-people-misunderstand-about-devops)

 <details>